 What Makes Us Unique?

-Miss Humblebee's Academy is an award-winning, online and offline curriculum that prepares children ages 2 to 6 for kindergarten proficiency.
+Miss Humblebee's Academy is an award-winning, online and offline curriculum that prepares children ages 3 to 6 for kindergarten proficiency.
 At Miss Humblebee's Academy, we believe in order to fully prepare your child for a lifetime of learning success, there needs to be a combination of online and offline learning.
-Our free DIY section takes the information your child has learned online and lets them use it offline through the use of hands-on activities.
+Our Offline Curriculum section takes the information your child has learned online and lets them use it offline through the use of hands-on activities.

 Miss Humblebee's Academy is a thematic-based curriculum, where core disciplines are connected by a common theme (e.g., All About Me, Animal Classes, My Five Senses).
 The benefits of a thematic approach is that children will develop learning skills more quickly because material is presented in an inter-disciplinary manner.
-The lessons are in core subject areas: math, science and social studies, language and literacy, art, and music.
+The lessons are in the following subject areas: Language & Literacy, Math, Science & Social Studies, Art & Music, Social & Emotional Learning, and Fitness.

 The Cognitive Skills Assessment evaluates three specific domains that are legislatively mandated for kindergarten readiness.
 The domains are fully aligned with the Head Start Child Development and Early Learning Framework.